5 Tips to Double Your Facebook Traffic in No Time

 According to ‘The Content Marketing Paradox’ – a report from TrackMaven, over 1.5 million Facebook posts from 6000 brands showed 25% higher engagement for Facebook posts made during weekends than in weekdays.

 The happiness index also gears up on Friday, by 10%.
-Other researches have concluded that the best times to post on Facebook are 1-4 p.m. during workweek and weekends.
+Other research has concluded that the best times to post on Facebook are 1-4 p.m. during workweek and weekends.
 Popular blog communities such as QuickSprout, Elle & Co., Fast Company, SurePayroll, Buffer, Huffington Post, Kissmetrics share the similar stories.
 Following are a couple of infographics showing Facebook engagement metrics you should maintain throughout a week.

 5. Optimize Your Website and Other Web Page Properties to Drive Facebook Traffic